rdiazrovira/demo/README.md

 **Deploying a Go Application to Google Cloud**

 For businesses, maintaining competitiveness and productivity is paramount.
 When embarking on application development, efficiency in scaling, cost reduction, rapid innovation, and ensuring reliability and security are top priorities.
-For Go developers, Google Cloud Platform (GCP) offers a comprehensive suite of tools and services tailored for deploying and managing applications.
+For Go developers, Google Cloud Platform (GCP) offers a comprehensive suite of tools and services tailored for deploying and managing applications efficiently.

 In this post, I'll show you how to set up a Go application using Cloud Build, ensuring that changes to your source repository are automatically built into container images in Artifact Registry and deployed to Cloud Run.